Franklalalala/test_read_the_docs/docs/manual/SimulationModules.rst

 -  7: The inner intactness of at least one functional group (:math:`\rm OH, CF_3, CH_3`) is undermined.

-Here in Fig 14, we present examples:
+Here in Fig x, we present examples:

 .. image:: ./fig/failed_example.png
    :alt: failed_example